Mary Ellen Callahan

-Mary Ellen Callahan is an American attorney who serves as Chief of Staff to the Office of the Deputy Secretary at the U.S. Department of Homeland Security.
-Callahan had previously served as Chief Privacy Officer of the Department of Homeland Security.
+Mary Ellen Callahan is an American attorney who served as the Assistant Secretary for the DHS Countering Weapons of Mass Destruction (CWMD) Office from August 2023 to January 2025.
+She was previously the chief of staff to DHS Deputy Secretary John Tien in the Office of the Deputy Secretary at the U.S. Department of Homeland Security from 2021-2023.
+Callahan had also served as Chief Privacy Officer of the Department of Homeland Security from 2009-2012.